-In this blog post we would like to talk about electrical safety in the home.
-We feel this is a really important topic at all times, but especially the case when so many people are at home during lock down.
+In this blog post, we would like to talk about electrical safety in the home.
+We feel this is a really important topic at all times, but especially the case when so many people are at home during the lockdown.
 Every home uses electricity, but how good is your electrical safety in the home?

 Let’s look at some places that you need to be very aware of electrical safety in the home.

 The kitchen is a really common place for a fire to start.
-It is essential that you follow basic ground rules for safety.
+You must follow basic ground rules for safety.
 For example, never mix water and electricity.
-However, in the kitchen there are a lot of opportunities for the two to mix.
+However, in the kitchen, there are a lot of opportunities for the two to mix.
 Ensure you keep simple good habits to avoid this mix and a potential fire.

 Cables and Leads

 We all have cables and leads in our home.
 These are attached to numerous things such as the TV, alarm clocks, stereos, game stations, kettles, toasters, bedside lamps and more.
 Always check these leads and cables are in a good condition with no damage or breakages.
 Do not plug too many items into the extension lead as this can be a huge fire risk.
 Try to avoid wrapping wires around electrical appliances, especially when they are still hot or even warm.

 Nearly everyone has an extension lead in their homes, using 4-way adaptors to increase the number of appliances that they can plug into a wall socket.

 However, although there is space to plug in four appliances, this does not mean it is always safe to do so.